New enquiries welcome for an August start

 To support your evaluation, we will review the process together, at the end of each session and consider if you want to continue.

-I feel strongly that this needs to be determined by you.
+I feel strongly that this needs to be determined by you; potentially with guidance from me; particularly if we are looking at using a particular process.

 I can facilitate this review, through you evaluating your experience in the sessions and from this, assessing if it is working for you and meeting your needs.